Travel around by trainPhoto author: Tallinn City Tourist Office & Convention Bureau

 You can purchase a Ühiskaart from sales points for 3€.
 In Tallinn, you can also use all Mastercard, Maestro, Visa, and Visa Electron bank cards at the rectangular orange validators in the front of the tram, trolley, or bus.

 Today, almost all rural public transport is based on fixed routes and timetables.
 Of course, these fixed routes don't reach all residents in sparsely populated areas, and they may not always meet people's actual needs.
 This is why demand-based transport is being brought to Saaremaa.
-The goal is to test demand-driven public transport to gain insight into how users would benefit from this type of service.
+The goal is to test demand-driven public transport to gain insight into how users would benefit from such a service.

 urban bus transportation in Estonia